gimelfarb/blog-lionhack/_posts/2014-03-08-software-versioning-strategies.md

 ### DB - DACPAC (SQL Server)

-For SQL Server there is now a new recommended approach - DACPAC, and it can be produced by Visual Studio 2012 and above, if using SQL Server database project.
-Really this is a slick variation of the "SQL Compare" method above, just Microsoft has done all the heavy lifting for you!
+For SQL Server there is now a new recommended approach - DACPAC, and it can be produced by Visual Studio 2012 and above, if using the SQL Server database project.
+Really, this is a slick variation of the "SQL Compare" method above, just that Microsoft has done all the heavy lifting for you!

 Essentially, DACPAC is a zip package which contains an XML schema model of what the target database should look like.
 It is compiled by Visual Studio based on the _creation scripts_ in your project.
 In fact, it represents that _temporary pristine database_ that we would have had to create manually.
 Only it is done automatically and the schema represented in an XML format.
 The real bonus is that a **DACPAC can be _versioned_**, i.e. its metadata supports storing a version number.